How to Change Status From a B-1/B-2 Visa to a Marriage Green Card

 - The family sponsorship form — or Form I-130 (officially called the “Petition for Alien Relative”) — to be completed and signed by your spouse who is a U.S. citizen

-- The green card application — or Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — to be completed and signed by you, the B-1/B-2 visitor.
+- The green card application — using Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — to be completed and signed by you, the B-1/B-2 visitor.

 Remember, as a B-1/B-2 visitor you’ll also want to make sure you don’t trigger the 90-day rule, which could lead to a determination that you misrepresented your intentions when you first entered the United States.